OpenDreamKit/OpenDreamKit.github.io/meetings/2017-01-19-EdinburghSteeringCommittee/ProgressReports/StAndrews.md

 ---
 ## Financial and administrative setup, hiring

-Funding Markus Pfeiffer and part of Alexander Konovalov (and a bit of Steve)
+Funding Markus Pfeiffer and part of Olexandr Konovalov (and a bit of Steve)

 Administration all going smoothly